Error Handling

 For Queries:

-1. Review the query log for SQL execution details
+1. Review the query log for execution details

 2. Simplify your natural language question

-3. Ensure dataset column names match your query intent
+3. Ensure column names match your query intent

 Best Practices